 Where to find reliable figures and how to verify them

 No single source has perfect Uruguay player net worth data.
 The most useful strategy is to triangulate: use two or three sources and compare them, paying close attention to methodology claims and publication dates.
+Forbes describes a documented methodology for its net-worth work, including how it builds inclusion and exclusion rules for wealth estimates, which illustrates how credible net-worth lists rely on explicit editorial methodology.
 Here's a practical checklist for evaluating any net worth figure you find.

 - Check the 'as-of' date: Every net worth estimate has an implicit or explicit timestamp.
 A figure published in 2021 for a player who retired in 2023 and then rejoined a club in 2024 could be significantly wrong in either direction.
 Look for the page's publish or last-updated date.